renolc/renolc.github.io/meta/mds/introducing-chalkblog.md

 chalk publish
 ```

 And that's about it.
 Simplicity is what I was going for, since I didn't have too many features to worry about.
-Heck, in my first version, the HTML was even hardcoded into the code itself.
+Heck, in my first version, the HTML was even hardcoded.

 Thankfully, I decided to iterate until it slightly more flexible.
 Now, after a `chalk init`, it will copy over some template files which are completely customizable.
 After altering the HTML and CSS, a simple `chalk publish` will update all your posts and push to your remote repo.